Knulpinette/42_03_minishell/README.md

 ## Parsing

 Analyse the text and divide it into categories and sub-categories.
 We went with a linear parsing since we are only dealing with pipes and redirections as operators.
-(The parsing would need to be more abstract if we were dealing with && or ||, for example).
+The parsing would need to be more abstract if we were dealing with `&&` or `||`, for example.

 **Special characters that will need to be handled:**
 > `|` pipe <br>